conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 Technique mentioned is documented in article [Mastering Conan: Conditional settings, options and requirements](https://docs.conan.io/en/latest/mastering/conditional.html).

+As we're now using 3rd-party libraries from conan, there is no point to keep the *3rdparty* directory of OpenCV sources, so we remove within [source](https://docs.conan.io/en/latest/reference/conanfile/methods.html#source) method:

+{% highlight python %}

+    shutil.rmtree(os.path.join(self._source_subfolder, '3rdparty'))

+{% endhighlight %}

+Why is it important?
+There are few advantages:

+* Consumers have better control on dependencies, e.g. they may easily upgrade or downgrade 3rd-party dependencies of OpenCV, like libpng, just by editing their *conanfile.txt*
+* It saves build times, as you don't need to build rebuild these dependencies if you change some OpenCV options
+* It reduces size of packages
+* It helps to avoid linking or runtime errors, because if two libraries contain libpng sources (e.g. OpenCV and [wxWidgets](https://www.wxwidgets.org/)), and you link both into your projects, you may run into issues extremely hard to debug

+Finally, these options are passed to the build system (CMake in case of OpenCV):

+{% highlight python %}

+        cmake.definitions['WITH_JPEG'] = self.options.jpeg
+        cmake.definitions['WITH_TIFF'] = self.options.tiff
+        cmake.definitions['WITH_WEBP'] = self.options.webp
+        cmake.definitions['WITH_PNG'] = self.options.png
+        cmake.definitions['WITH_JASPER'] = self.options.jasper
+        cmake.definitions['WITH_OPENEXR'] = self.options.openexr

+{% endhighlight %}

+### patching for OpenEXR

+CMake uses so-called [find-modules](https://cmake.org/cmake/help/v3.8/manual/cmake-modules.7.html) to locate various libraries.
+There are plenty of them for most popular libraries, however, many are still missing, and OpenEXR is one of them.

+OpenCV has a [collection](https://github.com/opencv/opencv/tree/master/cmake) of its own find-modules, and there is one for OpenEXR - [OpenCVFindOpenEXR](https://github.com/opencv/opencv/blob/master/cmake/OpenCVFindOpenEXR.cmake).

+However, OpenCV's module for OpenEXR suffers from several issues:

+* It hard-codes *OPENEXR_ROOT* variable to *C:\deploy* on Windows, so it's unable to find OpenEXR in unusual locations, such as conan cache directory
+* It always prefers looking for libraries in system locations (e.g. */usr/lib*), and *OPENEXR_ROOT* has very least priority
+* It doesn't consider all possible names for OpenEXR libraries.
+For instance, it always looks for the *IlmImf*, while library might be named *IlmImf-2_3_s*

+This is unfortunate.
+But in reality, very often conan recipes need to workaround various limitations of build scripts.
+The sad truth is that many libraries were designed without package management use-case in mind, hard-coding paths, library names, versions and other important things.
+This make life of packager a bit harder, but as popularity of package management in C++ world grows, we hope such things happen less frequently.

+Anyway, currently there is a code in recipe to remove hard-coded things:

+{% highlight python %}

+        # allow to find conan-supplied OpenEXR
+        if self.options.openexr:
+            find_openexr = os.path.join(self._source_subfolder, 'cmake', 'OpenCVFindOpenEXR.cmake')
+            tools.replace_in_file(find_openexr,
+                                  r'SET(OPENEXR_ROOT "C:/Deploy" CACHE STRING "Path to the OpenEXR \"Deploy\" folder")', '')
+            tools.replace_in_file(find_openexr, r'set(OPENEXR_ROOT "")', '')
+            tools.replace_in_file(find_openexr, 'SET(OPENEXR_LIBSEARCH_SUFFIXES x64/Release x64 x64/Debug)', '')
+            tools.replace_in_file(find_openexr, 'SET(OPENEXR_LIBSEARCH_SUFFIXES Win32/Release Win32 Win32/Debug)',
+                                  '')

+{% endhighlight %}

+We use [tools.replce_in_file](https://docs.conan.io/en/latest/reference/tools.html?highlight=replace_in_file#tools-replace-in-file) here to remove several lines of CMake code.
+In more complex cases, [tools.patch](https://docs.conan.io/en/latest/reference/tools.html?highlight=patch#tools-patch) helper might be used instead.

+For our luck, OpenEXR is the only case which requires modifications, other libraries (libpng, libjpeg, etc.) are using standard CMake find-modules, and they don't have limitations described above.

 ### OpenCV contrib

 In addition to the built-in features, OpenCV has a collection of extra modules, called [OpenCV contrib](https://github.com/opencv/opencv_contrib).
 Currently, it has about 100 additional modules!
 Just o name a few: